common-workflow-lab/wdl-cwl-translator/paper/paper.md

 CWL is a way to describe command line tools and connect the together to create workflows.
-Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable acroos a variety of platforms that support the CWL standard [@cwl:2021].
+Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable acroos a variety of platforms that support the CWL standard [@cwl].

 It can be hard learning and adapting to the various knowledge requirements and specifications of a workflow language.
 This complication makes it hard for analysts and scientists